-- You can choose different software templates: Windows and Linux environment, both with already installed software.
-You can install your own software to adapt it your own requirements;
+- You can choose different software templates: Windows and Linux environments, both with already installed software.
+You can install your own software to adapt it to your own requirements;

 - Build your own cluster of (different) environments in a VRE workspace;

 - No investment costs (pay after use), budgeting by requesting a budget limit via OFI (budget holder);